 How do I stream the World Series?

-You can stream the World Series on FOX through live TV streaming services like Fubo, Hulu + Live TV, and YouTube TV.
-If you already subscribe to a TV provider that carries FOX, you can watch the World Series on the FOX Sports app by signing in with your TV provider credentials.
+You can stream the World Series on FOX through FOX One using a standalone subscription or a TV provider login.
+Live TV streaming services like Fubo, Hulu + Live TV, and YouTube TV also allow you to stream FOX.
+If you already subscribe to a TV provider that carries FOX, you can also watch the World Series through the FOX Sports app by signing in with your TV provider credentials.

 Can I watch the World Series on Amazon Prime Video?